matthew-coad/autem/doc/003-quick verifier.md

 Some datasets don't complete because they have excessively long run times.
 Study a component that eliminated members to improve run times

+## Introduce Quick Verifier

-## Add QuickVerifier evaluator that is responsible for this issue.
+Add QuickVerifier component to evaluations that is responsible for this issue.

-done.
+Done.
 No issues

 ## Kill all members with a runtime greater than 3 times the mean of league members